Scan time: 2-3 minutes / Read time: 3-5 minutes

 ➡️ 1,000 true fans

-A true fan is someone who buys whatever you make.
+A true fan buys whatever you make — about $100 a year each.

 A thousand of them is a $100,000 living.

-Go deep with the devoted few who already love what you do.
+Go deep with the few who already love you.

-Kelly pointed to the musician Jonathan Coulton as proof.
+And get this — Kelly pointed to Jonathan Coulton as proof.

-Not from millions of fans — from a devoted few who bought everything.
+Not millions of fans — just a devoted few, paying about a dollar a song.

 🚗 The steps